DivyaKadav/Computational_Linguistics/README.md

 # 📝 Divya Kadav — Language & NLP Mini Projects

 This repository is a collection of my **mini projects** in **Marathi Morphology** and **Natural Language Processing (NLP)**.
-Each project demonstrates a focused concept: verb conjugation, pluralization, or text analysis.These are mini-project assignments I have done in my university.
+Each project demonstrates a focused concept: verb conjugation, pluralization, or text analysis.
+These are mini-project assignments I have done in my university.

 ---